oonid/jogjaradio/README.md

 JogjaRadio
 ==========

-Mobile Application with List and Maps of Radio Streaming in Jogjakarta.
+HTML5 Mobile Application with List and Maps of Radio Streaming in Jogjakarta.
+The app created with PhoneGap platform.

 by Oon Arfiandwi
 http://oo.or.id